Black Coral Garden Dive Site in Soto, Curaçao

-Located in the area of Soto – Curacao, Black Coral Garden is located between Hell’s Corner and REDIHO, this dive site is named for the rare and nearly extinct black corals.
-This west end scuba diving site features black-coral trees, sea fans and bottlebrush.
+Black Coral Garden is located in the area of Soto – Curaçao, between Hell’s Corner and REDIHO.
+What makes this dive site so unique is in fact the extremely rare and nearly extinct black corals in addition to the beautiful display of sea fans and bottlebrush corals.

 The skeletons of black corals are dark; hence the description as ‘black,’ but the polyps have varying colors — red, white, orange, green and yellow.
 Since they lack symbiotic algae, black corals can be found thousands of feet deep.

 This Black Coral Garden dive is generally done parallel with the wall, as an out-and-back to the boat.
-It’s an easy dive site, with little to no current to speak of when we dove it.
+It’s an easy boat diving site, with little to no current.
 As with most wall dives, it’s easy to slip down too deep while admiring all of the beautiful rare black corals and the densely populated marine life.
 So, pay attention to your depth and time.

 About the Area around Black Coral Garden